 |It's going to burn your FEED!!!|

 Pros- Shows all new updates (major and minor).
 Updates instantly.

 Cons- Updates instantly!
 (Normally that wouldn't be a problem, but I am not a good writer.
-Usually I post before I've managed to find and fix the biggest typos and dingfab errors I missed before I hit "Publish".)
-R.S.S. feed do not include reruns–even the really good reruns.
+Usually I post before I've managed to find and fix the biggest typos and dingfab errors I missed before I hit "Publish.")
+R.S.S. feed does not include reruns–even the really good reruns.
 No posts from other venues.
 Many RSS readers are JUST text, so you won't see the fabulously hilarious images.
 Also, if you get a little behind on your feed, catching up feels Sisyphean and knowing the next update is coming feels like the sword of Damocles.
-(Gotta get my greek metaphors on.)
+(Gotta get my Greek metaphors on.)

 |In retrospect, I probably shouldn't punch in|